 You will need to register three referees who can give an informed view of your academic ability and suitability for the course.
 The How to apply section of this page provides details of the types of reference that are required in support of your application for this course and how these will be assessed.

 You will be required to supply supporting documents with your application.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are normally held as part of the admissions process.

 A short list of candidates will be selected by the admissions panel.
-These candidates will be called for a 45-minute interview with two members of staff from the University, usually within the month after the application deadline.
+These candidates will be called for a 30 minute interview with two members of staff from the University, usually within the month after the application deadline.
 Around 80% of applicants are usually called to the interviews from which the offers of a place are made.
 In years with very high numbers of applications, this proportion will be necessarily lower.
-The interviews are held in person at Rewley House, except for candidates who cannot travel from abroad who will be interviewed either on the telephone or through Skype.
+All interviews are conducted through Microsoft Teams or by telephone.

-In the interview, each candidate is asked to choose a photograph of a designed object or site from a set of images provided by the admissions panel and to speak about it for around 10 minutes.
+In the interview, each candidate is asked to choose a photograph of a designed object or site from a set of images provided by the admissions panel during the interview and to speak about it for around ten minutes.
 The candidate’s response offers useful indicators as to their skills in visual and material analysis, basic subject-specific knowledge of the history of modern design since 1851, and general articulacy about the themes and research methods of the discipline without previous preparation.

 How your application is assessed